ColleagueRiley/RSGL/README.md

 # Features
 - No external dependencies, all dependencies are lightweight, bundled in and optional
 - *Can* be used as a single-header file
-- (RGFW.h) Supports multiple platforms, Windows, MacOS, Linux, etc
+- (RSG_rgfw.h) Supports multiple platforms, Windows, MacOS, Linux, etc
 - (RSGL_gl.h) Supports multiple versions of OpenGL (even allowing you to switch during runtime)
 - Easily swappable rendering module
+- Easily swappable the backend module
 - Basic shape drawing, collisions and drawing operations
-- Straightforward window management via RGFW.h
 - Dynamic GUI Widgets via a convenient styling system
 - Many examples included
 - Supports many image file types via stb_image.h